What Would You Do If You Had a Million Dollars?

 You Can Bank on Banks

 Bank deposits are insured.
-So right away you know your worse-case scenario if you open a deposit account at a bank under the federal insurance limits.
-You can count on FDIC insurance protecting your principal.
+So right away you know your worst-case scenario if you open a deposit account at a bank under the federal insurance limits.
+You can count on FDIC insurance to protect your principal.
 You can also count on banks to pay interest regularly and to honor their interest rate.

 These investments can be called early or even default on principal or interest payments.
-Banks deposit are also easy-to-understand investments.
-In a day when the intricacies of investments like hedge funds, mortgages securities, and real estate investment trusts are hard to comprehend, simplicity can be important.
+Bank deposits are also easy-to-understand investments.
+In a day when the intricacies of investments like hedge funds, mortgage securities, and real estate investment trusts are hard to comprehend, simplicity can be important.

 Online is Easy